 There are many other responsibilities—large and small—that your landlord is obligated to handle:

-- Repairs that affect your ability to enjoy your apartment
+- Repairs that affect your ability to live safely and comfortably in your rental

 - Holding your security deposit in a safe and separate account